charmed-kubernetes/kubernetes-docs/pages/k8s/charm-kubernetes-master.md

     ```

 Note that prior to Kubernetes 1.16 (kubernetes-master revision 778), the config
-setting was `admission-control`, rather than `enable-admission-plugin`.
+setting was `admission-control`, rather than `enable-admission-plugins`.

 ## DNS for the cluster